 - If your intended major requires extensive science preparation, you should take at least one additional laboratory science course.

 - The SAT examination of the College Board.

-- The ACT examination of the American College Testing Program is also acceptable.
+- The ACT examination of the American College Testing Program also is acceptable.

 See your guidance counselor for test dates and locations close to you.

 Many colleges currently are considering whether to adopt test-optional admissions practices.
 Springfield College has always placed more emphasis on a student’s achievements in the classroom and community than on standardized tests, and we are aware that recent studies have suggested that standardized test scores are not always valid predictors of a student’s potential for academic success during the first year of college.
 However, while we understand that the SAT and ACT are not perfect predictors of college preparedness, we also are aware of flaws in other aspects of a student’s application materials, such as the inconsistent grading systems across the nation’s high schools.
 We believe that standardized test scores represent a unique way for prospective students to demonstrate their academic ability, and so we have elected to continue considering these test scores in our admissions process.